Rules and regulations for student conduct

-College policies, rules and procedures setting forth student rights and responsibilities are published in the catalog and in this handbook.
-It is the student’s responsibility to review these these publications.
+College policies, rules, and procedures setting forth student rights and responsibilities are published in the catalog and this handbook.
+It is the student’s responsibility to review these publications.
 Copies of the most recent versions of these publications are available on the New England Tech Student Home Page http://students.neit.edu/.

 It is expected that each member of the college community will responsibly participate in a cooperative learning experience.
 To ensure the success of this experience, the College requires a community which encourages mutual respect.
 Students who have concerns of any kind are urged to consult immediately with an appropriate member of the college community.
 Students who are unclear as to who may best resolve their concerns should consult the Office of Student Support Services.
 This office will refer the student to the

 appropriate department and will assist the student as necessary.

 Students who have conflicts involving staff, other students, academic matters or any other aspect of their college experience, should follow the procedures outlined in the Student Handbook entitled “Student Conflict Resolution Procedure.”

 Any student who feels he/she was unfairly disciplined or dismissed may petition in writing as set forth in the Student Disciplinary Policy published below.

 Student Disciplinary Policy

 It is a major objective at NEIT to protect and preserve the quality of the educational environment for everyone.
 This objective entails two basic expectations:

 a.
 That the NEIT community expects high standards of courtesy, integrity, and responsibility from all of its members.